HomeEducationAgricultural waste can produce low-cost parts for automotive and marine industries, say researchers

 The study is one of the first to provide a comprehensive assessment of the improved mechanical properties of date palm fibre PCL bio-composites.

-Date palm fibres are one of the most available natural fibres in North and the .
+Date palm fibres are one of the most available natural fibres in North and the Middle East.
 Date palm trees produce a large quantity of agriculture waste, which is burned or land-filled, causing serious environmental pollution as well as the destruction of important soil micro-organisms.
 The part of the date palm tree which is often used as ?bres is the sheath.
 The sheath is the part of the tree which surrounds the trunk of the plant.
 It is often torn lose when pruning the leaves.

 Advertisement

 “It’s a long journey,” says Dr Dhakal, “and we have to have patience and perseverance to make an impact.
 The challenge is getting consistent, reliable properties.
-It takes a long time to convince people to use a new class of materials, such as natural fibre reinforced composites for non-structural and structural applications.
+It takes a long time to convince people to use a new class of materials, such as natural fibre reinforced composites for non-structural and structural .

 “Meeting these challenges requires further research and innovation between academic institutions and industry.”